CIRCLES OF LIGHT

 It is a worldview.

 A perfect circle with no break, no beginning, and no end, it represents a geometry of trust, containment, and gestation.
-In Torat HaTzeva, we understand that Kislev draws us directly into this Samech-consciousness.
-It invites us to experience the circle as womb, the womb as universe, and the universe as circle—each one a vessel for holding and transforming light.
+In Torat HaTzeva, Kislev draws the soul directly into this Samech-consciousness.
+It invites an experience of the circle as womb, the womb as universe, and the universe as circle—each one a vessel for holding and transforming light.

 Here the Zohar offers a crucial teaching: